I’m hoping that this guide on how to speed up your Mac will be useful for photographers here in 2023.

 So what’s bogging down your Mac and making it run so slowly?
 Chances are it’s a power-sucking app or two that’s responsible for at least some of the lack of performance.

-If you’re always at the app store downloading the latest helpful app, then you’ll probably find it easy to pinpoint which apps are draining your Mac!
+If you’re always at the app store downloading the latest helpful app or have a few Mac photo editors installed, then you’ll probably find it easy to pinpoint which apps are draining your Mac!

 You can find out which processes and apps are causing your Mac to lose speed by using the Activity Monitor to let you know what’s going on.
 Activity Monitor can be opened from the Utilities folder or the Applications folder.
 You can also find it using Spotlight.